-- 1. Students who are absent from scheduled lessons on the same day (partial) and/or on the day prior (whole day or partial) to an assessment task need to have a valid reason for their absence.
-They will need to apply for illness/misadventure and supply a medical certificate as well as any other relevant documentation.
-If the student's application is denied a penalty will be imposed.
-This penalty is subject to the Principal's discretion. - 2.
-Planned absence on the day of an assessment task: - a) Planned absences include, but are not limited to excursions, work experience and work placement. - b) If a student knows they are going to be absent on the day of an assessment task, they must notify their Year Adviser, complete an Illness/Misadventure Application, and inform the teacher, prior to the absence. - c) Hand-in tasks will need to be submitted to the teacher prior to the absence. - d) Under no circumstances may a student attempt a formal examination before the scheduled time without express approval of the Principal. - 3.
-If a student is suspended from school at the time an assessment task is due, the student must make arrangements to submit the task by the due date.
+1. Students are expected to attend school and all classes every day, in particular classes on the day of and the day prior to the due date of an assessment task.
+South Grafton High School Attendance Procedures requires a valid reason for any absence, this may include a medical certificate or any other relevant documentation.
+The KLA Head Teacher may follow up with any such absences.

+2. Planned absence on the day of an assessment task:

+a) Planned absences include, but are not limited to excursions, work experience and work placement, sporting and cultural events.

+b) If a student knows they are going to be absent on the day of an assessment task, they must notify their Year Adviser, complete an Illness/Misadventure Application, and inform the teacher, prior to the absence.

+c) Hand-in tasks will need to be submitted to the teacher prior to the absence.

+d) Under no circumstances may a student attempt a formal examination before the scheduled time without express approval of the Principal.

+3. If a student is suspended from school at the time an assessment task is due, the student must make arrangements to submit the task by the due date.
 A student on suspension is expected to attend the lesson in which an assessment task has been scheduled, unless the Principal or Deputy Principal considers that their attendance presents an unacceptable risk to others.
-Alternative arrangements will be made if this is the case. - 4.
-Illness/Misadventure at the time of an Assessment Task - It is necessary that a parent or carer contacts the school immediately if one or more of the following occurs: - a) There is a problem completing an assessment tasks by the due date.
+Alternative arrangements will be made if this is the case.

+4. Illness/Misadventure at the time of an Assessment Task

+It is necessary that a parent or carer contacts the school immediately if one or more of the following occurs:

+a) There is a problem completing an assessment task by the due date.
 Only in exceptional cases will an extension be given.
 The Year Adviser, in consultation with the faculty Head Teacher is the only person who can give an extension.
-Teachers should regularly monitor student progress so that a fair and reasonable assessment of the situation is possible in the event that a task is submitted late. - b) A student's performance in an assessment task has been affected by illness or unforeseen misadventure which occurred immediately before or during the assessment period. - c) A student is prevented from attending an assessment task due to illness and/or misadventure. - d) A student is prevented from submitting an ongoing assessment task in person (this includes practical projects, reports, speeches etc. requiring preparation before the due date) due to illness and/or misadventure.
+Teachers should regularly monitor student progress so that a fair and reasonable assessment of the situation is possible in the event that a task is submitted late.

+b) A student's performance in an assessment task has been affected by illness or unforeseen misadventure which occurred immediately before or during the assessment period.

+c) A student is prevented from attending an assessment task due to illness and/or misadventure.

+d) A student is prevented from submitting an ongoing assessment task in person (this includes practical projects, reports, speeches etc. requiring preparation before the due date) due to illness and/or misadventure.